 How often to water plants

-- Older trees and shrubs don’t request much, while younger ones (planted less than 5 years ago) demand more frequent watering.
+- Older trees and shrubs don’t require watering as often as younger ones (planted less than 5 years ago), which need more frequent watering.

 #2.
 Remove those pesky weeds, as they are guilty of soaking up a lot of the H2O.

 #3.
 Planting between autumn and spring improves the chances for the plants to develop their roots properly, before the cold weather sets in.

 #4.
 Mulch with a layer of organic compost.
 It will prevent the loss of moisture from the upper soil layers.

 There are numerous ways of watering the plants in your garden, that will save you a lot of time and effort.

 Sprinkles can help you maintain your lawn automatically and also increase the moisture in unplanted areas.

 Hoses and watering cans